discordjs/guide/guide/miscellaneous/cache-customization.md

 # Cache customization

-Sometimes, you might want to customize the caching behavior of discord.js.
+Sometimes, you might want to customize the caching behavior of discord.js in order to reduce memory usage.
 There are two ways within discord.js to do this:

 1. Limiting the size of caches.